seantrott/seantrott.github.io/_posts/2019-11-1-bertology.md

 Niven, T., & Kao, H. Y. (2019).
 Probing neural network comprehension of natural language arguments. arXiv preprint arXiv:1907.07355.

+O'Neil, C. (2016).
+Weapons of math destruction: How big data increases inequality and threatens democracy.
+Broadway Books.

 Peters, M. E., Neumann, M., Iyyer, M., Gardner, M., Clark, C., Lee, K., & Zettlemoyer, L. (2018).
 Deep contextualized word representations. arXiv preprint arXiv:1802.05365.

 Tenney, I., Das, D., & Pavlick, E. (2019).
 Bert rediscovers the classical nlp pipeline. arXiv preprint arXiv:1905.05950.

 Yang, Z., Dai, Z., Yang, Y., Carbonell, J., Salakhutdinov, R., & Le, Q. V. (2019).
 XLNet: Generalized Autoregressive Pretraining for Language Understanding. arXiv preprint arXiv:1906.08237.

+# Footnotes

+[^1]: This is itself an interesting point, because from one perspective, we know exactly how these models learn––we know what data they're exposed to, we know what their network architecture is, and we know how the algorithm is implemented.
+But "black box" means something a little deeper; it implies we don't have mechanistic explanations of what a network "knows" (e.g., how it transforms and represents the input it receives).
+For instance, we know that a network is able to classify an image of a cat as CAT, and an image of a dog as DOG, but *how*?
+Similarly, a network might be able to semantic roles of a sentence, but how has it learned to do that?
+I won't dwell on this point here, but the reason I find it interesting is that it raises fairly deep questions about what it means to understand an intelligent process.